 The court doesn't appoint a personal representative (executor or administrator) for the estate.
 Instead, the court, if it determines that the estate qualifies for summary administration, issues an order, releasing the property to the people who inherit it.
 You might use this court order to show a bank, for example, that you are the rightful inheritor of the funds in an account it holds.

 Probate proceedings begin when the executor nominated in the will, or another interested party, asks the circuit court to be appointed as personal representative of the estate.
-Generally, the probate proceeding takes place in the county where the deceased person was living at the time of death Beneficiaries and heirs (people who would inherit in the absence of a valid will) are given notice, so they have a chance to object.
+Generally, the probate proceeding takes place in the county where the deceased person was living at the time of death.
+Beneficiaries and heirs (people who would inherit in the absence of a valid will) are given notice, so they have a chance to object.

 The court issues a document called Letters of Administration, which gives the personal representative authority to settle the estate.
 If there's a will, it must be filed with the court and proven valid.
 This may be done by having the witnesses to the will give statements, under oath, about its validity.
 Or, if the will is "self-proving," it's enough to submit the document itself.
 Under Florida law, a will is self-proving if the witnesses, when they watched the will-maker sign the will, signed a statement in front of a notary public.
-(Fla.
-Stat.
-Ann. § 733.201.)

 Under the court's supervision, the personal representative gathers and inventories assets, pays debts and taxes, and (eventually) distributes what's left to the people who inherit it.
 The personal representative must submit a final accounting to the court, showing what the estate contained, how the assets have been managed, and the plan for distributing them to beneficiaries.
 Anyone who objects to the accounting can object in court.

-After everything has been distributed, the personal representative files evidence (receipts) with the court, and asks that the estate be closed.
+After everything has been distributed, the personal representative files evidence (receipts) with the court and asks that the estate be closed.
 The court issues an order closing the estate and relieving the personal representative of further responsibilities.